Steffiroseck/TomatoComparativeGenomics_Pipeline/README.md

 # If the R packages are not installed, follow the below commands;
-start R (version "4.2") and enter: install.packages("dplyr") if (!require("BiocManager", quietly = TRUE))
+start R (version "4.2") and enter:

+install.packages("dplyr")

+if (!require("BiocManager", quietly = TRUE))

     install.packages("BiocManager")

 BiocManager::install("GO.db")

 #If the softwares used in the pipeline are not already installed, please find the  instructions to install them below;
-# 1. samtools
+1. samtools
-  a) Download the most current version from the Samtools website (http://sourceforge.net/projects/samtools/files/samtools/) .
+  a.
+Download the most current version from the Samtools website (http://sourceforge.net/projects/samtools/files/samtools/)
-  b) Unzip the file
+  b.
+Unzip the file
-  c) In Bash,
+  c.
+In Bash,
       tar xvjf samtools-X.X.tar.bz2
-  d) Go into the newly created directory and compile the code by typing make:
+  d.
+Go into the newly created directory and compile the code by typing make:
       cd samtools-1.1
       make
-  e) Modify your .bashrc file so that when you type "samtools" it calls the program:
+  e.
+Modify your .bashrc file so that when you type "samtools" it calls the program:
      export PATH=$PATH:/directory/samtools-X.X.XX

 # 2. NCBI-BLAST